4 Year Suggested Checklist

-- Become familiar with MCAT exam subjects as you move through your academic coursework
+- Start to become familiar with MCAT exam subjects as you move through your academic coursework

 - Make a list of schools you are interested in and request catalogs

 - MCAT: register, study and take exam.
-Consult your pre-professional advisor for test dates

 - Apply for the AAMC's Fee Assistance Program